girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 ```

-To power IRs in a column you can use a GPIO pin directly (set as OUTPUT).
+To power IR LEDs in a column you can use a GPIO pin directly (set as OUTPUT).
 ARM
 based microcontrollers like RP2040 or STM32F4 can handle 20 mA current per pin
 (for a maximum of ~40 mA across all pins).
 If you have 5 columns you can supply
-3.5 mA per IR (leaving 0.5 mA for PT).
+3.5 mA per IR LED (leaving 0.5 mA for PT).

 Reading time is usually negligible compared to PT rise/fall time.
 A full matrix
 scan will take approximately `(rise_time + fall time) x number_of_columns`.